If you want to find data trends or predict sales based on certain variables, then regression analysis is the way to go.

 1. Credit Card

-You can also use the process in pharmaceutical companies to analyze the quantitative stability data to estimate the shelf life of a product.
-It finds the nature of the relationship between an attribute and time.
+- Pharmaceutical companies use the process to analyze the quantitative stability data to estimate the shelf life of a product.
+This is because it finds the nature of the relationship between an attribute and time.

 4. Text Editing